ejrbuss/spooky-2d-jam-2021/README.md

 Spooky 2D Jam 2021 (https://itch.io/jam/spooky-2d-jam-2021)

 ## Description
-A 2D space rythm game about following your friend out of a dangerous situation.
+A 2D space rhythm game about following your friend out of a dangerous situation.
 Don't lose sight of them or you'll be lost and alone.

 ## Local Setup
 Firstly, clone the repo